stonecircle/stonecircle-blog/content/broccoli-starting-the-build-and-eating-your-greens.md

 > translate a directory (or set of directories) of Markdown documents into a static JSONAPI

-Having worked extensively with Broccoli many years ago (before ember-cli was the official build system for Ember) I thought to myself "what's the worse that could happen" and jumped straight into the code.
+Having worked extensively with Broccoli many years ago (before ember-cli was the official build system for Ember), I thought to myself "what's the worse that could happen" and jumped straight into the code.
 The thing about Broccoli is that it's almost the opposite of "riding a bike" and you very quickly forget everything about it if you haven't been using it for a while 😣

 ## Why Broccoli or JSON:API
 Anyone who has been following Ember for any reasonable amount of time knows that Ember Data likes to speak JSON:API natively.
 If you have ever needed to translate your API's endpoints to speak natively with Ember Data you know that it is essentially a process of translating things into JSON:API before it goes into Ember Data.
 If you're using JSON:API upfront things are a lot easier to deal with, and you get to make use of the simplicity of Ember Data.

 Broccoli is an `asset pipeline` that deals very effectively with the file system.
-It is all Just Javascript™️ so it is in theory quite easy to work with.
-One of the issues that makes Broccoli more difficult to work with is the lack of documentation, or at least that used to be the case.
+It is all Just Javascript™️, so it is in theory quite easy to work with.
+One of the issues that makes Broccoli more challenging to work with is the lack of documentation, or at least that used to be the case.
 Over the last few months [Oli Griffiths](http://www.oligriffiths.com/) has been very active in the Broccoli community and has recently published a [Broccoli Tutorial](https://github.com/oligriffiths/broccolijs-tutorial).
-There is also a lot of work going on behind the scenes to make Broccoli more straight-forward to work with and a much more powerful tool.
+There is also much work going on behind the scenes to make Broccoli more straight-forward to work with and a much more powerful tool.

-Having made these original decisions we ultimately decided to build something called [broccoli-static-site-json](https://github.com/stonecircle/broccoli-static-site-json) which as you can see has very similar goals to broccoli-blog-api:
+Having made these original decisions, we ultimately decided to build something called [broccoli-static-site-json](https://github.com/stonecircle/broccoli-static-site-json) which as you can see has very similar goals to broccoli-blog-api:

 > Simple Broccoli plugin that parses collections of markdown files and exposes them as JSON:API documents in the output tree, under the specified paths.
 It also supports the use of front-matter to define meta-data for each markdown file.

-Since the early days of broccoli-static-site-json things have gotten a tiny bit more complicated (more flexibility usually means more complexity) but to really understand the basics of how effective Broccoli has been for this use case we can go back and look at the files at the very fist commit on the 7 Nov 2017.
-We are going to go into more detail below but if you want to follow along you can the the main index file [here](https://github.com/stonecircle/broccoli-static-site-json/blob/95cfe954e48da203eacba5fa154333cbc0b3a81d/index.js).
+Since the early days of broccoli-static-site-json things have gotten a tiny bit more complicated (more flexibility usually means more complexity) but to understand the basics of how effective Broccoli has been for this use case we can go back and look at the files at the very first commit on the 7 Nov 2017.
+We are going to go into more detail below but if you want to follow along you can find the main index file [here](https://github.com/stonecircle/broccoli-static-site-json/blob/95cfe954e48da203eacba5fa154333cbc0b3a81d/index.js).

 ## The main plugin

-The simple early experiment of the broccoli-static-site-json had an index.js file (the only active file at the time) with a total of 119 lines of code, the main active lines making up the `build()` of the Broccoli plugin just adding up to 50 lines of code, which is definitely small enough for us to deep dive into in this post 💪
+The simple early experiment of the broccoli-static-site-json had an index.js file (the only active file at the time) with a total of 119 lines of code, the main active lines making up the `build()` of the Broccoli plugin just adding up to 50 lines of code, which is definitely small enough for us to deep dive into in this post. 💪

 I'm going to give a very brief overview of the structure of a Broccoli plugin and then go into detail of each line of the main `build()` function.